sourcemeta/jsonschema/docs/validate.markdown

 > By default, schemas are validated in exhaustive mode, which results in better
 > error messages, at the expense of speed.
 The `--fast`/`-f` option makes the
 > schema compiler optimise for speed, at the expense of error messages.

+To speed-up the compilation process, you may pre-compile a schema using the [`compile`](./compile.markdown) command and pass the result using the `--template`/`-m` option.
+However, you still need to pass the original schema for error reporting purposes.
+Make sure they match and that the compilation and evaluation were done with the same version of this tool or you might get non-sense results.

 Examples
 --------